karthisankar21/nginx-loadbalancer-jenkins/README.md

 6. **Alternative for WSL (No WSL Required):**

    If you don’t want to use WSL, this project also supports a **Windows-native pipeline**.
-   - A new pipeline file is provided: **Jenkins.local**
+   - A new pipeline file is provided: **Jenkinsfile.local**
    - Instead of running `.sh` scripts in WSL, it executes **.bat scripts** from the `bat/` folder.
    - Example:
      - `bat/run.bat` → Starts Nginx + backend containers
-   - Configure Jenkins to use **Jenkins.local** as the pipeline script if you prefer this approach
+   - Configure Jenkins to use **Jenkinsfile.local** as the pipeline script if you prefer this approach

 ---

-🛠 Jenkins Pipeline Setup
+## 🛠 Jenkins Pipeline Setup for WSL

 1. Clone this repository in Jenkins workspace:
    ```